koby-nob/kobynoble/README.md

 <h2> Cybersecurity Projects in a Controlled Lab Environment:</h2>
-- Conducted TCP and service enumeration using Nmap and Nikto to identify exposed services in a simulated lab enviroment networks.
+- Conducted TCP and service enumeration using Nmap and Nikto to identify exposed services in a simulated lab enviroment network.

 - Conducted structured network traffic analysis using wireshark to identify abormal communication patterns, validated host activities, and documented findings aligned with SOC triage methodology.